colinmxs/gpu-llm-on-wsl/README.md

 # GPU LLM on WSL

 A Dockerized environment for running quantized large language models (LLMs) with GPU acceleration on Windows via WSL2.
-This setup is optimized for local inference using PyTorch, Hugging Face Transformers, and `bitsandbytes`.

 ---

 ## Prerequisites